noob-saibot/Recognition-with-ANN/README.md

 3. You can save numpy arrays for each file.

 ####Second module is "genann.py".
-1. This module generate Artifical Neural Network for each command.
+1. This module generate Artificial Neural Network for each command.
 2. Training each ANN.
 3. Testing result of training.